A diffuse interface model for two-phase incompressible flows with nonlocal interactions and nonconstant mobility: Introduction

-In the seminal paper \cite{EG} the authors established the existence of a weak solution to the local Cahn-Hilliard equation with degenerate mobility and singular potentials endowed with no-flux boundary conditions.
-This result was then extended to the standard Cahn-Hilliard-Navier-Stokes system in \cite{B}.
+{ The local Cahn-Hilliard equation with degenerate mobility { (i.e., system (\ref{sy1}--\ref{sy6}) with $u=0$)} was considered in the seminal paper \cite{EG}, where the authors established the existence of a weak solution (cf. also \cite{LMS,ANC} and references therein, for nondegenerate mobility see \cite{BB,Sc})}.
+This result was then extended to the standard {(local)} Cahn-Hilliard-Navier-Stokes system in \cite{B}.
 The nonlocal Cahn-Hilliard equation with degenerate mobility and logarithmic potential was rigorously justified and analyzed in \cite{GL1} (see also \cite{GLM} and references therein).
 In particular, in the case of periodic boundary conditions, an existence and uniqueness result was proven in \cite{GL2}.
-Then a more general case was considered in \cite{GZ} .
-More recently, the convergence to single equilibria was studied in \cite{LP,LP2} (cf. also \cite{GG4} for further results).
+Then a more general case was considered in \cite{GZ}.
+The convergence to single equilibria was recently studied in \cite{LP,LP2} (cf. also \cite{GG4} for further results).

-Here we generalize the strategy devised in \cite{EG} to the nonlocal case by first taking a non-degenerate mobility $m$ and a regular potential $F$ with polynomial growth.
+{ Inspired by} the strategy devised in \cite{EG}, we first analyze the nonlocal system by } taking a non-degenerate mobility $m$ and a regular potential $F$ with polynomial growth.
 We prove the existence of a global weak solution which satisfies an energy inequality (equality if $d=2$).
 This result extends \cite{FG1} and allows us to construct a rigorous approximation of the case where $m$ is degenerate and $F$ is singular (e.g. logarithmic).
 Therefore we can pass to the limit and obtain a similar result for the latter case.
-In addition, since the energy identity holds in two dimensions, we can construct a semiflow which possesses a global attractor by using Ball's method (see \cite{Ba}).
-By means of the same approach we also show that the convective nonlocal Cahn-Hilliard equation with degenerate mobility and singular potential has a unique solution and it posseses a global attractor (even if $d=3$).
-Note that this result entails, in particular, that the nonlocal Cahn-Hilliard equation which has been obtained as hydrodynamic limit in \cite{GL1} possesses a global attractor.
-We point out that uniqueness of solutions is still an open issue in the local case.
+In addition, since the energy identity holds in two dimensions, we can construct a { generalized} semiflow which possesses a global attractor by using Ball's method (see \cite{Ba}). { In the above mentioned recent contribution \cite{FGG}, uniqueness of weak solutions to system \eqref{sy1}-\eqref{sy4} with degenerate mobility and singular potential in 2D has also been proven (constant viscosity).
+Hence, we can say that our semiflow is indeed a semigroup and the global attractor is connected.
+Regarding the 3D case, the validity of a suitable energy inequality (cf. \eqref{energineq}) allows to generalize the results on the trajectory attractors (cf.~\cite{FG1,FG2}) to system \eqref{sy1}-\eqref{sy4} with degenerate mobility and singular potential.
+By means of Ball's approach, we can also show that the convective nonlocal Cahn-Hilliard equation with degenerate mobility and singular potential possesses a (connected) global attractor.
+In this case uniqueness can be proven even in dimension three.} Note that this result entails, in particular, that the nonlocal Cahn-Hilliard equation which has been obtained as hydrodynamic limit in \cite{GL1} has indeed a global attractor.